Alina-02/spfy-rec/README.md

 # RandON

-A website to get songs, albums or artists on spotify based in the desired music genre.
-It takes into account your saved data to try to recommend thing you doesn't heard before.
+A website to discover songs, albums, and artists using the Spotify API, based on your favorite music genres.
+It leverages your saved data to recommend music you might not have heard before.

-Created with React, Typescript and MUI.
+Designed on Figma.
+Built with React, TypeScript, and MUI.
+Hosted on Vercel.

 ![image](https://github.com/user-attachments/assets/8fe40c57-9b7f-4644-a9f5-5a5bcbc0e6a4)